 Turn Talk Into Traction: The Communication Strategy for Scaling Innovation

-You’ve got a brilliant idea.
-Maybe it’s a product, a service, or a new way of doing things.
-But here’s the truth: having a great idea is just the beginning.
-The most common point of failure for great concepts is the inability to move them from the whiteboard to the wallet.
+ou have a breakthrough concept.
+Maybe it’s a radical product, a new service, or a pivot in strategy.
+But having a great idea is only the first 10% of the journey.
+The real challenge—and the most common point of failure—is moving that idea from the whiteboard to the wallet.

 Quick Navigation